 The emotional raincoat technique can be practiced in partners.
 Without touching, one person starts screaming, “BLAH!
 BLAH!
 BLAH!” while acting very angry.
 The other person stays calm, keeps facing the angry person in ready position, with hands holding a whistle, and saying in a firm respectful voice, “I am sorry you are upset.
 We can agree to disagree.
 I see it differently and it’s my call.
 It’s my job to keep everyone safe here.
 Please sit down so that we can play.”

-NOTE: This article was written many years ago.
-Kidpower is now partnering with Positive Coaching Alliance (PCA) to provide resources for preventing child abuse and bullying in youth sports.
-PCA is a national nonprofit developing “Better Athletes, Better People” by working to provide all youth and high school athletes a positive, character-building youth sports experience through training and extensive educational resources.
-To learn more, visit http://www.positivecoach.org
+NOTE: In partnership with Positive Coaching Alliance (PCA), Kidpower is providing resources for preventing child abuse and bullying in youth sports.
+PCA is a national nonprofit developing “Better Athletes, Better People” by working to provide all youth and high school athletes a positive, character-building youth sports experience.
+To learn more about their resources for youth sports leaders, coaches, parents, and players, visit http://www.positivecoach.org